biopython/biopython.github.io/wiki/GitUsage.md

 git push origin
 ```

-Commiting from someone's git branch
+Committing from someone's git branch
 -----------------------------------

 Assume you want to merge changes someone has committed to a git